 The film upsets its world of the 1950s: enlightened, rational, progressive, surpassing, even discarding, the past.
 In Vertigo, this is the rational world of Midge (Barbara Bel Geddes), in which a brassiere is designed by an engineer like a cantilever bridge.
-He, incidentally, works “down the peninsula” (Silicone Valley?).
+He, incidentally, works “down the peninsula” (Silicon Valley?).
 The phrase is later used to describe the mysterious San Juan Bautista, the mission church where the final catastrophe takes place.

 The premise of the film, Wood writes, is a man who has faced death, Scottie, a police detective (James Stewart).
 At first, after being rescued from the rooftop where he is precariously hanging, he tries to pick up his life again, logically, step by step, on the ladder in Midge’s apartment.
 Then he is offered something else: mystery, the supernatural, a life beyond death.
 He is offered, in short, Madeleine, the Magdalene, the woman who opens for him the mysteries of love.
 (Critic Tim Dirks points out that her initials M E raise the whole question of identity: who is she, really?)